google-marketing-solutions/cwv_from_ga4_exports/README.md

 -   A Google Tag Manager Account linked to the website you will be measuring.
 -   A Google Analytics 4 account, preferably exporting data to BigQuery.
 -   A Google Cloud Project with a billing account associated with it.
-This should be the account you are exporting GA4 data to, if you already are.
+This should be the project you are exporting GA4 data to, if you already are.
 -   (_Optional_) An SMTP (i.e. email) server

 ## Part 1 - Setting up GTM